jistr/rpi-image-tools/README.md

   * Sets a root password and disables initial-setup app.

+  * Installs WiFi firmware when building for RPi 3 (it's non-free, not shipped with Fedora).

   For a complete list of changes, read the source (it's not too long).

 * *Why disable the initial-setup app?*